 The comments drew flak from several corners.
 New Zealand Labour MP Priyanca Radhakrishnan, who is of Indian origin, said there was no reason to "single out "people from one country/ethnicity in a negative light" as ministers regularly get such emails.

-This comes months after Christopher Luxon travelled to New Delhi to meet Prime Minister Narendra Modi in March, when he called for an all-of-New Zealand approach to bolsters relations with India.
-Both countries are preparing to finalise a free trade agreement by 2025.
+This comes months after Christopher Luxon travelled to India in March to meet Prime Minister Narendra Modi as both countries are preparing to finalise a free trade agreement by 2025.

-Calling the immigration minister's comments "careless at best and prejudiced at worst", she said they "reinforce negative stereotypes against an entire community of people".
+Calling the immigration minister's comments "careless at best and prejudiced at worst", she said they "reinforce negative streotypes against an entire community of people".

 Later, Stanford clarified that she was referring to one particular email and not Indian specifically.
 "In this instance, I recalled a recent email I'd received of this nature when answering," the minister added.